 - 10 to 15 drops essential oil (I like to use lemon, cinnamon or lavender oil)

 Making the Jet Dry

 Mix your ingredients together in a bottle.
-You can use any bottle, it does not have to have a spray function.
-Pour your mixture into the dishwasher rinse agent spot.
+You can use any bottle, it does not have to have a spray function. pour your mixture into the dishwasher and rinse agent spot.
 Run your dishwasher as normal.
 It even works if the interior of your dishwasher is stainless steel.

 Important Things To Note When Making Your Own Rinse Aid

-However, before we get to the recipes, there are a few things you should know about other DIY rinse aids on the internet.
+However, before I get to the recipes, there are a few things you should know about other DIY rinse aids on the internet.
 Here’s why not all of them are safe.